Laheriasarai railway station

 Laheriasarai railway station, (station code: LSI), is the railway station serving Laheriasarai in the Darbhanga district in the Indian state of Bihar.
 The laheriasarai railway station is connected to most of the major cities in India by the railway network.

 Laheriasarai has trains running frequently to Sitamarhi and Kolkata.

 Platforms

 There are three platforms in Laheriasarai railway station.
 The platforms are interconnected with one foot overbridge (FOB).

 Trains

 Laheriasarai Junction railway station is a station of the East Central Railways.
 It is located on the Samastipur to Darbhanga rail route.
+Trains like Swatantra Senani Superfast Express and Jaynagar–Anand Vihar Garib Rath Express, halts here.

 Nearest airports

 The nearest airports to Laheriasarai Station is: